justlark/squirtinator/README.md

 or any apps to function.
 You can control it either via its own WiFi hotspot or by connecting it to your local network.

+## Usage

+1. Connect the toy to power.
+2. Connect to the toy's WiFi hotspot, called `Squirtinator` by default.
+3. Open your browser and go to <http://192.168.0.1>.
+You may need to turn off mobile data if you're on a cellular device.

+From here, you can control the toy in your browser by staying connected to its WiFi hotspot.
+However, you can also connect the toy to your local network so you can stay on your own WiFi and don't have to switch networks.
+To do this:

+1. Open the setting page in your browser.
+2. Enter your WiFi name (SSID) and password.
+3. Click "Save" and restart the toy (unplug it and plug it back in).

+When it powers back on, you should be able to access it at
+<http://squirtinator.local>.
+If that's not working, try turning your device's
+WiFi off and back on again.

 ## Hardware

 This project uses the open hardware [Rust ESP development